slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 _height_ and _width_ are expressed in percentages when affixing the CSS to the columns (e.g. `width: 40%`).
 Doing it in a percentage and only applying to all except the rightmost column and bottom most row will yield a fluid layout.
 The API will reject setting the width on the rightmost column.
 For the initial implementation we may just go with 50% splits all around without the ability to resize.

 #Implementing Pane Management
-`ViewManager` will manage a Workingset for each of its editor panes.
-This may be abstracted and delegated into a `Pane` object if implementation starts to get to messy but the API to get the Workingset will be on `ViewManager` to make the interface easier to use.
-Management of the Workingset will move from the `DocumentManager` into `ViewManager` the and the Workingset will no longer be a collection of `Document` objects.
+`ViewManager` will manage a PaneViewList for each of its editor panes.
+This may be abstracted and delegated into a `Pane` object if implementation starts to get to messy but the API to get the PaneViewList will be on `MainViewManager` to make the interface easier to use.
+Management of the Workingset will move from the `DocumentManager` into `ViewManager` the and renamed as `PaneViewList`.
+The list will no longer be a collection of `Document` objects.
 It will be a collection of file names.

-*NOTE:* To abstract the Workingset's pane location, each editor pane is addressed by _paneId_ rather than row,col.  Valid _paneId_ values cannot be `false, 0, null, undefined or ""` so that they can be used in `truthy` tests.
+*NOTE:* To abstract the `PaneViewList's` location, each view pane is addressed by _paneId_ rather than row,col.  Valid _paneId_ values cannot be `false, 0, null, undefined or ""` so that they can be used in `truthy` tests.

 Clients can use the shortcut _paneIds_ for `PaneViewList` APIs to avoid having to maintain a reference to the pane in which a view belongs.
-It also allows us to create 1 API rather than 2 for `All` and `Focused` derivatives.

 # Implementing PaneViewListViews
-PaneViewListView objects are created when the event `editorPaneCreated` is handled.  `SideBarView` will handle this event and create a `PaneViewListView` object (which is bound to the PaneViewList) created for the pane and passed in as event data.
+`PaneViewListView` objects are created when the event `viewPaneCreated` is handled.  `SideBarView` will handle this event and create a `PaneViewListView` object (which is bound to the pane's `PaneViewList` object) for the pane which passed as event data.

 `#open-files-container` is a container which contains one or more `.working-set-container` divs in the DOM.
 Several 3rd Party Extensions rely or use the `#open-files-container` div.
 The extensions which style the elements will continue to work.